June 9, 2019:

 Do you have items that could be useful in setting up the exhibit spaces, community spaces and building maintenance?
 Donations of money, antique furniture, display cases, display boards, shadow boxes, picture frames, lumber, paint – all are welcome.

-For all items to be donated, PLEASE send a photo in advance to Nancy Hunt.
+For all items to be donated, PLEASE send a photo in advance to Kelly Matos.
 We will get back to you with specific arrangements.
 If you are interested in volunteering in any of the capacities outlined above, please contact us via email with details.

 Come be a part of this significant project.